 - I add my own pdf with the author-prepared version to the resulting pure entry

-- I set the state to “Accepted”.
+- I set the Publication Status to “Accepted”.

 Once the publisher actually manages to publish this paper as well (this may be several months later!), I update my pure entry:

 - I add the DOI link to the final published version.